My Somerset Starling Guide

-The starling seasons starts building in November peaks in December and January, and continues through February.
-The birds arrive around sunset and rise at dawn each day.
-Each day the birds choose a communial roost site which can be anywhere on the marshes.
-This is a big area covering several miles so you need to plan your visit.
+Each day the birds choose their communal roost site which can be anywhere on the marshes.
+This is a huge area covering several miles so to get the most out of your visit you need to plan ahead.
 I hope this guide will help.

 Getting There

 The Avalon Marshes are managed by the RSPB, Natural England and Somerset Wildlife Trust.
-The best directions are available online on their websites:
+The marshes consist of a group of nature reserves.
+The best ones to see starlings are Ham Wall and Shapwick Heath.
+Guides to these are available online:

 The roads over the Somerset Levels are very uneven.
 The lumps change from year to year as the peat on which the roads are built swell and shrink.
 Driving too fast can result in you taking off and landing with a bit of a crunch.